IBM/event-notifications-destination-webpush-sdk/README.md

 The `subscribe` API will subscribe the device for a given tag.
 After the device is subscribed to a particular tag, the device can receive notifications that are sent for that tag.

-Add the following code snippet to your Android mobile application to subscribe to a list of tags.
+Add the following code snippet to your web application to subscribe to a list of tags.

 ```js
 enPush.subscribe(tagName, function(response) {